-Size: The hear area is roughly 30 square miles, or about 101,000 acres.
+Size: The heard area is roughly 30 square miles, or about 101,000 acres.
 The boundary was established through observation of seasonal burro activities.
 Burros live across the Gold Butte Mountains and Grand Wash Cliffs during relatively cool months, then head to Lake Mead and Grand Wash Springs during the desert’s hot and dry months.

 Habitat: Gullies and washes cut across large alluvial plains throughout this area.
 The rocky peaks and ridges of the Gold Butte Mountains rise from the center of the HMA.
 The elevation at Lake Mead is some 1,200 feet, while at the top of Jumbo Peak, the mountains measure more than 5,700 feet in elevation.
 The climate of the HMA is typical for the Mojave desert, lower Sonoran life zone.
 Winter precipitation occurs as low-intensity rain or snow storms for long periods.
 During the summer, precipitation occurs as localized, highly intense but short convectional storms.
 Annual average rainfall is about 8 to 9 inches at lower elevations and 10 to 14 inches at higher elevations.
 Wild burros share this habitat with desert bighorn sheep and desert mule deer.
 Other wildlife in the region include small mammals, desert tortoise, several species of rattle snakes, a variety of birds like the southwestern willow flycatcher, lizards and amphibians.

 History: Livestock grazing was started in the late 1800s by early settlers to the region who used the Tassi-Gold Butte area for grazing from early winter through spring.
 Mineral prospecting began about the same time period.
 Burros escaping captivity, or released by cattlemen, sheepmen and miners contributed greatly to the establishment of the wild burro herd.
-Before the passage of the Wild Horse and Burro Act by Congress in 1971, wild burros were commonly hunted for sport, food or other purposed, with hunting used as the primary means of population control.
+Before the passage of the Wild Horse and Burro Act by Congress in 1971, wild burros were commonly hunted for sport, food or other purposes, with hunting the primary means of population control.

 Management: The wild burros living within the Tassi portion of the Tassi-Gold Butte Herd Management Area have been completely removed, as a result of a biological evaluation, a biological opinion and the findings in the BLM’s Desert Tortoise Recovery Plan.
 The BLM offers these animals to the public through its Adopt a Wild Horse or Burro Program.